icefoxen/rfcs/rfcs/00001-distributed-identity.md

 # Summary
 [summary]: #summary

-A protocol for a distributed public-key system that is independent of centralized authorities.
+A protocol for a distributed public-key distribution system that is independent of centralized authorities.
 It provides authentication for identities (usernames) based off of a public key stored as an IPFS object, and allows publishing new keys with a chain of trust.
-Critical features
-are: any system, human or machine, can take a message from a user signed with their private key, and retrieve that user's public key to verify the message.
+Critical features are: any system, human or machine, can take a message from a user signed with their private key, and retrieve that user's public key to verify the message.

 # Motivation
 [motivation]: #motivation